The official blog of the Lung Institute.

 So, What Does Stem Cell Therapy Do for Me?

 If you’re looking to take a more proactive approach to treatment, it’s time to consider stem cell therapy.
-Rather than only addressing the symptoms of lung disease, stem cell therapy acts to directly affect disease progression, working to restore quality of life and pulmonary function within patients.
+Rather than only addressing the symptoms of lung disease, stem cell therapy may directly affect disease progression, may improve quality of life and pulmonary function within patients.
 For those who suffer from lung disease, a change in quality of life could mean the difference between struggling to walk to the mailbox and riding a bike.